 Regardless of age, people want the choice to work flexibly, where possible shaping work to fit their personal circumstances.
-We must ensure there is equity of opportunity across all our locations aiming to offer work across the country and the generations.
 However we need to acknowledge that not all roles or locations may lend themselves to the same degree of flexibility and ensure that we do not create feelings of 'us and them'.